GaboonGrabber Scenario: Manufacturing Vendor Crisis

 - Hour 2: Major client calls demanding production status update and Friday delivery confirmation

-- Hour 3: Operations director threatens to override any IT restrictions that slow production
+- Hour 3: Operations Director threatens to override any IT restrictions that slow production schedule

 - Hour 4: Safety system alerts indicate potential issues with environmental monitoring